-No such thing as a “typical” fun cooking – every time we adjust to what we find on the market, and to what the participants feel like cooking – and eating.
-That being said, here are some recent menus that you may enjoy reading about…
+No such thing as a standard menu.
+We like to go for what we find on the market, and for what the participants feel like cooking – and eating.

 We meet outside the metro station.
 Everyone is on time, we enter the farmers market – a special treat, with foods pouring off carts and tents everywhere.
 We take a few pictures.
 We roam the market for seasonal produce, and together we agree our menu, based on what looks best.

 We choose asparagus.
 To go with it, we will make a mousseline sauce.